nc0211/lego_harrypotter_fawkes/README.md

 # Steps: <h2>
-1. print the base (STL file is in lego_harrypotter_fawkes/STL)
+1. print the base (STL files are in "lego_harrypotter_fawkes/stl")
 2. prepare HW and SW:
-  i. prepare circuit.
+  i. prepare circuit
   ii. launch arduino IDE and import source code in "lego_harrypotter_fawkes/src/fawkes_servo"
   iii. connect the arduino board to your computer
   iv. upload source code to your arduino board